 Therefore, a comprehensive approach to design a financial mechanism to contain recurrent financial crisis should handle the mal-functioning banking regulation that is influenced by the banking sectors' lobbying efforts, especially taking consideration of the strong cross-border financial externalities due to multinational banking sectors.
-The main feature of negative cross-border externalities takes the form of strong incentives to free ride financial regulatory efforts of other countries as observed in case of improper regulatory efforts of toxic assets in a country and the reserved attitude to introduce the regulation against speculative financial traders.
+The main feature of negative cross-border externalities takes the form of strong incentives to free ride financial regulatory efforts of other countries as observed in case of improper regulatory efforts of toxic assets and the reserved attitude to introduce the regulation against speculative financial traders.

-Based on the above backgrounds, this paper examines the conditions for the effective international policy coordination in financial regulation under strong crossborder externalities in financial regulation and banking sectors' monitoring efforts due to multinational banking operations.
-We determine when financial regulators have a higher incentive to free ride the other country's regulatory efforts focusing on different levels of banking sectors' monitoring and asset management efficiency.
+Based on the above backgrounds, this paper examines the conditions for the effective international policy coordination in financial regulation under strong cross-border externalities in financial regulation and banking sectors' monitoring efforts due to multinational banking operations.
+We examine when financial regulators have a higher incentive to free ride the other country's regulatory efforts focusing on strategic complementarity and substitutability of regulatory efforts that are affected by banking sectors' monitoring and asset management efficiency.
 In addition, we examine the impact of the asymmetric political influences of banking sectors between coordinating countries.

-This paper examines the conditions for self-enforcing international policy coordination mechanism for financial regulation integrating the consideration of the cross-border externalities caused by multinational banking and asymmetric political influences of banking sectors in each country.
+This paper determines the conditions for self-enforcing international policy coordination mechanism for financial regulation considering the cross-border externalities caused by multinational banking and asymmetric political influences of banking sectors in each country.
 We consider two countries with each representative banking sector which operates as a multinational bank in both countries.
 Each government regulates her representative bank that operates in both home and foreign markets by determining capital adequacy requirements.
 The government regulation on capital adequacy requirements eventually determines the size of loans made by the banks given the amount of equity.
-Each banking sector decides the level of monitoring efforts to reduce non-performing loans after observing the government regulation, and the aggregated monitoring efforts of the domestic bank and the foreign bank eventually decides the level of financial stability reflecting the cross-border externality of the multinational banks.
+Each banking sector decides the level of monitoring efforts to reduce non-performing loans after observing the government regulation, and the aggregated monitoring efforts of the domestic bank and the foreign bank eventually decide the level of financial stability reflecting the cross-border externality caused by multinational banking operation.